Foo Fighters announce UK tour dates for 2024

 Supporting acts for these shows include Wet Leg, Courtney Barnett, Loose Articles, Honeyblood, Shame, Hot Milk and Himalayas.

 Pre-sale tickets to Foo Fighters’ 2024 UK tour begin tomorrow, June 28, at 9am BST, and will end on Thursday June 28 at 10pm BST.
-General tickets go on sale this Friday, June 30 at 9am BST, and can be purchased via Ticketmaster.
+General tickets go on sale on Friday June 30 at 9am BST, and will be available via Ticketmaster here.

 Everything Or Nothing At All Tour Announced in the UK for 2024! 🇬🇧